Griff-Kyal/Data-Engineering/README.md

 # ⚙️ Data Engineering Projects

 Welcome to my Data Engineering portfolio!
-This repository showcases projects I’m currently building (and future ones planned) that focus on **data pipelines, ETL processes, database design, and scalable data infrastructure**.
+This repository showcases projects I’m currently building (and future ones planned) that focus on **data pipelines, ETL processes, database design, and scalable data infrastructure with process automation**.

 My goal is to work through all the **core practices of modern data engineering**, from ingestion to transformation, storage, orchestration, and reporting.